 Memory foam mattresses have fast become the go-to choice of bed for people across the world.
 But why are they so much better than traditional spring mattresses?
-We outline the major differences below:

 1. Pressure Relief